monikakaron/feeling-responsive/pages/getting-started.md

 ---
-layout              : page
+layout: page
-show_meta           : false
+show_meta: false
+title: Getting Started in 10 Steps
+subheadline: A Step-by-Step Guide
+teaser: >-
-title               : "Getting Started in 10 Steps" subheadline         : "A Step-by-Step Guide" teaser              : "This step-by-step guide helps you to customize Feeling Responsive to your needs."
+  This step-by-step guide helps you to customize Feeling Responsive to your needs.
 header:
-   image_fullwidth  : "header_homepage_13.jpg"
-permalink           : "/getting-started/"
+  image_fullwidth: header_homepage_13.jpg
+permalink: /getting-started/
+published: true
 ---
 1. Open `_config.yml` and work it through, it's well documented.
 1. Add your own `logo.png` to `/assets/img/`.